Rector’s Palace Dubrovnik: History & Visitor Guide

 Rector’s Palace Museum: Dubrovnik’s Gothic-Renaissance Time Capsule

 The Rector’s Palace (Knežev dvor) stands as one of Dubrovnik’s most magnificent buildings—a harmonious blend of Gothic, Renaissance, and Baroque architecture that once housed the elected leaders of the Republic of Ragusa.
-Today, this 15th-century palace serves as a captivating museum, offering visitors a glimpse into Dubrovnik’s golden age of diplomacy, trade, and political intrigue.
+Today, this 15th-century palace serves as a captivating museum, offering visitors a glimpse into Dubrovnik’s golden age of diplomacy, trade, and also political intrigue.

 Why the Rector’s Palace is a Must-See